The Vanishing Point

 Some knowledge literally can't survive in your organization.
 You'll never know what's missing.

-In 2008, writer Sam Hughes imagined "antimemes": ideas that resist being known.
+In 2008, writer Sam Hughes imagined "antimemes" for a horror fiction series.
+Ideas that resist being known.
 Concepts that evade memory by their nature.
 Not hidden secrets.
 Knowledge that hides itself.

-Hughes wrote horror fiction.
+Hughes wrote fiction.
 But apply this to organizations and it clicks.
 Organizations constantly generate knowledge that evaporates on contact with collective consciousness.
 Not because anyone suppresses it.
 Because certain information is incompatible with how we've built our systems for knowing.

 Organizational memory is designed for efficiency, clarity, action.
 Dashboards with green and red lights.
 Reports with clear recommendations.
 Systems that surface signals and filter noise.